Bachelor of Science (Honors) in Food Science

 Tuition

-This program can also be taken as part of a BSc Honors degree.
+This Option can be taken as part of a Mechanical Engineering degree (Co-op only).

 Co-op option